bgamari/ghc-wiki-import/type-functions-status.md

 Todo (low-level):

-- *Imported* data family tycon cannot be extended (GHC claims its not in scope in the data instance declaration) - cf. `MapPS.hs`.
 - Should family declarations be optional with ATs, too?
 (See comment at patch making kinds optional at toplevel declarations.)